Muby Chem India Logo

 Related to the latter is the classical preparation of the dye fluorescein from phthalic anhydride and resorcinol, which involves a Friedel-Crafts acylation.

-Hydrochloric acid alone reacts poorly with primary alcohols and secondary alcohols, but a combination of the acid with Zninc Chloride (known together as the "Lucas reagent") at 130°C is effective for the preparation of alkyl chlorides.
+Hydrochloric acid alone reacts poorly with primary alcohols and secondary alcohols, but a combination of the acid with Zinc Chloride (known together as the "Lucas reagent") at 130°C is effective for the preparation of alkyl chlorides.
 This probably reacts via an SN2 mechanism with primary alcohols but via SN1 with secondary alcohols.

 Zinc chloride is also able to activate benzylic and allylic halides towards substitution by weak nucleophiles such as alkenes